 We can help the natural process of oak regeneration in a number of different ways.
-Oaks trees come from seedlings and new seedlings come from germinated acorns.
-But it takes just the right conditions to get a new seedling started: (1) lots of acorns have to be produced because a high proportion are eaten by mammals, birds, and insects, or attacked by disease; (2) surviving acorns have to end up at a safe site in the ground to germinate, (3) acorns have to maintain enough internal moisture to germinate and then find enough soil moisture to survive, and finally (4) they have to grow past a number of herbivores to finally join the woodland canopy.
-So today we're going to nudge the process along by increasing the number of acorns in a declining woodland, moving them into the ground before they lose too much moisture, and giving them slightly better conditions to germinate and grow.
+Oaks trees come from seedling and new seedlings come from germinated acorns.
+But it i just the right conditions to get a new seedling started: (1) of acorns have to be produced because a high proportion eaten by mammals, birds, and insects, or attacked by dise (2) surviving acorns have to end up at a safe site in the grito germinate, (3) acorns have to maintain enough interna moisture to germinate and then find enough soil moisture survive, and finally (4) they have to grow past a number of herbivores to finally join the woodland canopy.
+So today we're going to nudge the process along by increasing the number of acorns in a declining woodland, moving them if the ground before they lose too much moisture, and giving them slightly better conditions to germinate and grow.